Boaz Dvir: Background

-He has written for many publications, including Newsday, The South Florida Sun-Sentinel, The Tampa Bay Times,the Philadelphia Inquirer, The Miami Herald, the Las Vegas Sun, The Satirist, Scripps Howard's Treasure Coast Newspapers, the Times of Israel, Explore Magazine and The Jerusalem Post.
+He has written for many publications, including Newsday, The South Florida Sun-Sentinel, The Tampa Bay Times, TIME Magazine, the Philadelphia Inquirer, The Miami Herald, the Las Vegas Sun, The Satirist, Scripps Howard's Treasure Coast Newspapers, the Times of Israel, Explore magazine and The Jerusalem Post.
 Dvir served as editor of the Jacksonville Business Journal and managing editor of the South Florida Business Journal, which are part of Newhouse's American City Business Journals.
 For several years, he appeared on “Week in Review” and wrote commentaries for WJCT, Jacksonville's NPR/PBS station.

 Dvir has won six Florida Magazine Association awards, including first place for his communigator column.
 He also won numerous awards from the Florida Press Association, including first place for his Business Journal column.

 Dvir's films have won several prestigious awards.
-For instance, A Wing and a Prayer won Best Documentary in the 2016 Fort Lauderdale International Film Festival.
+For instance, Class of Her Own won Best Documentary Feature at the 2024 Windsor International Black Film Festival in Canada and A Wing and a Prayer won Best Documentary in the 2016 Fort Lauderdale International Film Festival.

-He lectured at the University of Florida for ten years, and while there, directed and produced a DVD of documentary shorts to Professor Nancy Dana's inquiry book Digging Deeper into Action Research.
-He is currently an assistant professor at Penn State University.
+He lectured at the University of Florida for 10 years, and while there, directed and produced a DVD of documentary shorts to Professor Nancy Dana's inquiry book Digging Deeper into Action Research.
+He is currently an associate professor at Penn State University.

-Dvir is in post-production on Cojot, a feature documentary that tells the story of a French banker who set out to kill former Nazi officer Klaus Barbie and ended up playing a pivotal role in Israel's 1976 Operation Entebbe; and Discovering Gloria, about an inner-city schoolteacher who becomes a highly effective innovator and national model.
+Dvir is in post-production on Cojot, a feature documentary that tells the story of a French banker who set out to kill former Nazi officer Klaus Barbie and ended up playing a pivotal role in Israel's 1976 Operation Entebbe.

 Dvir's critically acclaimed films also include Jessie's Dad, which captures an uneducated truck driver's transformation into a national child-protection activist.

 Dvir teamed up with Retro Report to produce a short documentary, “How Special Ops Became Central to the War On Terror,” for The New York Times.

 Lifetime and Investigation Discovery have incorporated footage from Dvir's documentaries into their programs.
-His films have received coverage by such media as the Huffington Post, Haaretz, MSNBC, the New York Post, The Miami Herald, Stars and Stripes, the Los Angeles Jewish Journal, the Jewish Telegraphic Agency and Florida magazine.
+His films have received coverage by such media as Forbes, the Huffington Post, Haaretz, MSNBC, the New York Post, The Miami Herald, Stars and Stripes, the Los Angeles Jewish Journal, the Jewish Telegraphic Agency and Florida magazine.

 Dvir created a documentary short about PALS, which helped the nonprofit that aids troubled teens receive an official nomination for a Nobel Peace Prize and raise hundreds of thousands of dollars in grants.

 Dvir received a Lilly Endowment grant from the Religion News Service to research spiritual aspects of the Holocaust.

-Published Jan, 31, 2020 by Rowman and Littlefield, Dvir’s Saving Israel: The Unknown Story of Smuggling Weapons and Winning a Nation’s Independence tells the story of a secret, illegal operation by World War II aviators to save newborn Israel in 1948.
+Published Jan, 31, 2020 by Rowman and Littlefield, Dvir's Saving Israel: The Unknown Story of Smuggling Weapons and Winning a Nation’s Independence tells the story of a secret, illegal operation by World War II aviators to save newborn Israel in 1948.
 In this critically acclaimed, 320-page nonfiction book, Dvir elaborates on his PBS documentary, A Wing and a Prayer.